ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

   * Update BBS algorithm description and examples to clarify the proof is an array with a single octet string.
   * Update MAC algorithm to use an array of octet values for the proof, rather than requiring splitting an octet buffer into parts.
   * Add new section on the Combined MAC Representation to clarify operations are serving to recreate this octet string value.
+  * Correct reference to the latest BBS draft

   -04